 If you already have an animal but you’re moving to a new town or you’re not happy with your current vet, start exploring your options before your pet gets sick or has an accident.
 That gives you time to do a thorough search.

 Do you have a friend who loves her pet as much as you do?
 Find out where she takes him.
 A personal reference can be more reliable than review sites, especially if the pet owner’s standards are similar to your own.

 If you have a purebred dog or cat or a nontraditional pet, consider checking with a local breeder or specialty group.
 Its members may have a strong relationship with a practice that will know your animal’s needs and any potential health problems.

-The American Animal Hospital Association (AAHA) accredits clinics that show that they provide the highest standards of care.
-You can visit their website to find an accredited facility near you.
+The American Animal Hospital Association (AAHA) accredits clinics that show that they have the highest standards of care.
+You can visit its website to find an accredited facility near you.

 You can also visit the website of the American Board of Veterinary Practitioners to find a certified vet, which means she has spent 2 to 4 extra years studying a specialized field, like care for cats and dogs, birds, reptiles, or exotic animals.

 Once you’ve found a practice you like, request a meeting with a veterinarian there to discuss any questions you have.
 Write them down before you go.
 A few things to consider:

 - What are the office hours, and do they work with your schedule?

 - Can you reach the staff by email?